-Our experienced advisers will help you navigate the University’s courses and resources on your unique journey to graduation.
-To take the first step, attend an information session.
-Then meet with an adviser to discuss your goals.
+Our experienced advisors will help you navigate the University’s courses and resources on your unique journey to graduation.
+To take the first step, attend an information session, then meet with an advisor to discuss your goals.

 As a senior academic adviser, Josh Borowicz, Ph.D., has advised University students over the past 30 years, especially students pursuing individually designed degrees.
 He holds a B.A. in English literature, an M.A. in Creative Writing, and a Ph.D. in American Studies.

 Karen Moon has a 30-year history with the University of Minnesota that includes 12 years of administration and communications in the College of Liberal Arts, and 8 years of advising graduate social work students.
 As a part-time, returning learner, she earned her B.A. in art history with a focus on American Indian art and issues of cultural representation.
 Her Master of Liberal Studies (MLS) degree reflects her ongoing interest in visual culture and the cultural construction of race.

 Karolyn Redoute, M.F.A., has taught courses in English as a Second Language, Freshman and Advanced Writing, Creative Writing and the Humanities, and now, MdS 3001W.
 Karolyn has published a collection of poetry called Prayers of the Shaman, and holds a B.A. in English Literature from Wayne State University in Detroit, and an M.F.A. in Creative Writing from Indiana University- Bloomington.
 She is working on a second book of poems and enjoys the outdoors, especially hiking and walking vast distances.